MegaLOD-project/arrowheads/ms/readme.md

 # Arrowhead Project Metadata Schemes
-These two metadata schemes were created to be used with the Arrowhead Metadatata Application Profile (see http://purl.org/ah/map/)
+These two metadata schemes were created to be used with the Arrowhead Metadata Application Profile (see https://purl.org/ah/map/)

 # Excavation Metadata Scheme
 | Label                                   | Vocabulary Term         | Domain                                   | Range                                    |